Grosvenor Arch Guide

 Transportation

-Grosvenor Arch is located off of Cottonwood Canyon Road, a well-maintained dirt road accessible from Highway 12.
-From Escalante, drive east on Highway 12 for approximately 10 miles.
-Turn south onto Cottonwood Canyon Road and continue for about 10 miles.
-The arch is well-signed and easily visible from the road.
-A high-clearance vehicle is recommended, especially after rain.
+Grosvenor Arch is located approximately 10 miles northeast of Cannonville, Utah, off of Cottonwood Canyon Road (BLM Road 400).
+From Escalante, take Highway 12 east towards Cannonville.
+Turn south onto Cottonwood Canyon Road.
+The arch is well-signed and easily accessible from the road.
+The road is generally well-maintained, but can be rough in places, so a high-clearance vehicle is recommended, especially after rain.